diku-dk/pfp-e2019-pub/README.md

 PFP is structured around five weeks of with lectures and lab sessions on Monday and Wednesday, followed by a final project, which will be presented orally at the exam.
-Throughout the lecture weeks you will hand in three assignments.
-These assignments, together with the exam, will form the basis for your grade.
+Throughout the course, you will hand in four weekly assignments.
+These *weeklies*, together with the exam, will form the basis for your grade.

 The teachers are **Cosmin Oancea** and **Troels Henriksen**.